 • Google can be your friend!
 Do a search on the name and see what people are saying!

 On how2winscholarships.com, I frequently receive messages from companies and organizations offering scholarships to students.
 They ask if I would help spread the word about their scholarship opportunities with my blog readers.

-Lately, I have noticed a sharp increase of shady or questionable scholarships, mostly because of the information obtained after going to the page that shares the scholarship guidelines and requirements.
+Also, I have noticed a sharp increase of shady or questionable scholarships, mostly because of the information obtained after going to the page that shares the scholarship guidelines and requirements.
 The pages are filled with grammar and spelling errors!

-Importantly, I caution parents and students to not waste their valuable time applying for scholarships that show signs of being scholarship scams.
+Lastly, I caution parents and students to not waste their valuable time applying for scholarships that show signs of being scholarship scams.
 A few more red flags to watch for are those scholarships that require student social security numbers or sites that guarantee a student will win a certain amount of money (usually for a fee).
 Click away from these sites and only apply for scholarships that seem legitimate.